d12frosted/elpa-mirror/gnu/llm-readme.txt

   such as GitHub, because your key must be kept private.
 Anyone with your key can use the API, and you will be charged.

+  All of the providers (except for `llm-fake'), can also take default parameters that will be used if they are not specified in the prompt.
+  These are the same parameters as appear in the prompt, but prefixed with `default-chat-'.
+So, for example, if you find that you like Ollama to be less creative than the default, you can create your provider like:

+  ┌────
+  │ (make-llm-ollama :embedding-model "mistral:latest" :chat-model "mistral:latest" :default-chat-temperature 0.1)
+  └────

   For embedding users. if you store the embeddings, you *must* set the embedding model.
 Even though there's no way for the llm package to tell whether you are storing it, if the default model changes, you may